VvoiovV/MovieManager/README.md

 ---

 ## Description
-ProjektObiektowe is a C# application designed for managing a database of movies, actors, and ratings.
+MovieManager is a C# application designed for managing a database of movies, actors, and ratings.
 Users can add new movies, actors, and assign ratings to specific films, enabling effective cataloging and reviewing of a movie collection.

 ---